spavelitest/Fortinet-Velocity-Demo/activities/demo6.md

 # User Steps:

 * **Create a new Topology with a Fortigate resource connected to L2 switch and using LAG feature for port connectivity (Automation scripts)**
     * When connecting the Fortigate to a L2 switch just select "New VLAN" from the right side panel within the "Topology" page; Velocity will know how to connect the Fortigate to a L2 switch based on the existing "Physical Connections" under the Inventory (otherwise you'll get a "Connection" error)
-    * For LAG feature training click (open in a new window) on "\[demo#6\] Topology 1" below in this activity page and go to the "Topology" page; click "Edit" to open the Topology for editing; click on "VLAN" cloud and check "ID" field in the left side of the page; you can define a custom VLAN ID or you can let Velocity choose a VLAN ID which is not used; Please notice that connection type is "LAG"; this is the indicator that the User wants to build LAG Ports dynamicaly by using mandatory automation tasks and tool scripts
-    * For LAG feature dynamic implementation you'll need to define a LAG connection type.
-There 3 different LAG connection types: "LAG" - to build LAG ports on the Link (both ends), "LAG_FGT" - to build LAG ports only on Fortigate end and "LAG_SW" - to build LAG ports only on L2 Test switch side.
-In the Topology page click Edit and select the connection between Fortigate firewall and L2 Test switch (please see snapshot under Imgaes section below)
+    * For LAG feature dynamic implementation you'll need to define a LAG connection type; there are 3 different LAG connection types available: "LAG" - to build LAG ports on the Link (both ends), "LAG_FGT" - to build LAG ports only on Fortigate end and "LAG_SW" - to build LAG ports only on L2 Test switch side
-    * For testing connection type "LAG" please click on "Reservation of \[demo#6\] Topology 1" and go to the "Reservation" page; the VLAN expected configuration is created by the Driver script; Under "Automation" tab you can see the mandatory Startup tasks being executed in real time by viewing the Report; Under "Information" tab you can check when Reservation becomes Active
-    * For testing connection types "LAG_FGT" and "LAG_SW" please click on "Reservation of \[demo#6\] Topology 2" and go to the "Reservation" page
-    * Check "Automation scripts" and "Mandatory Automation Tasks" sections below for details about LAG feature automation
+    * For LAG feature training there are 2 Topologies available below in this activity page; "\[demo#6\] Topology 1"  - for "LAG" connection type and "\[demo#6\] Topology 2" - for "LAG_FGT" and "LAG_SW" connection types
+    * Open Topology link in a new tab and click "Edit"; click on "VLAN" cloud and check "ID" field in the left side of the page; you can define a custom VLAN ID or you can let Velocity choose a VLAN ID which is not used; select the connection between Fortigate firewall and the L2 switch and check connection type field (please see snapshot under Imgaes section below)
+    * "Save" Topology

 * **Reserve Topology**
     * Default Reservation duration is set to 60 minutes
-    * If Reservation is successful you should see "Release" button to end Reservation; goto "Topologies/Automation" section below in this activity page
+    * In this activity page click on "Reserve" to create a new Reservation; you should see "Release" button to end the Reservation

 * **On Reservation Page:**
-    * On "Information" tab you should see the Reservation status as Active
+    * Open Reservation link in a new tab and wait for Reservation to become "Active"; on "Information" tab you should see the Reservation status as Active if Reservation is successful
     * Goto "Resources" tab and check what Resources were added after the Topology got resolved; you should see Ports and VLAN information per Port
 * **Mandatory Automation Tasks:**
     * Goto "Topologies" section below this activity page and open Startup and Teardown tasks; these are mandatory tasks created by the Admin and configured to be executed at the start and end of each Reservation; execution reports are displayed in real time if you click on "View report" link